mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

 python -c "import mindspore;mindspore.run_check()"
 ```

-- The outputs should be the same as:
+The output should be like:

 ```text
 MindSpore version: __version__